Houston Drunk Driving Accident Attorney

-All throughout the United States, the "legal limit" is .08%.
-This means that a person who drives any type of motor vehicle while under the influence of alcohol above the legal limit is subject to criminal consequences, especially due to the risk of causing serious and fatal harm to others on the road.
+All throughout the United States, the "legal limit" is 0.08%.
+This means that a person who drives any type of vehicle while under the influence of alcohol above the legal limit is subject to criminal consequences, especially due to the risk of causing serious and fatal harm to others on the road.
 The result of a motor vehicle accident involving a drunk driver is almost always catastrophic.
-These cases are taken very seriously by local law enforcement in addition to personal injury attorneys all across the nation.
+These cases are taken extremely seriously all across the nation.
 If a person is injured by a driver who is under the influence of alcohol or drugs, the victim deserves to be compensated.

 Leading Cause of Death on Texas Roads: Drunk Driving Statistics

 Did you know that the leading cause of death on Texas roadways in 2009 was drunk driving?
 These types of accidents are completely avoidable, which makes them all the more tragic.
 Unfortunately, drunk driving is not a rare occurrence, as you can see in the below facts.